Channel apps

 /**

 * Delivers a batch of messages.
-This method may be called many times for the same content key, tracking parameters,
+You may call this method many times for the same content key, tracking parameters,

 * and options, each with a unique batch of recipients and substitutions.
 It is assumed that a batch either succeeds